Insideall/dfp-prebid-lineitems/README.md

 `php script/hb/HeaderBiddingCreation.php`

 You should be all set!
 Review your order, line items, and creatives to make sure they are correct.
 Then, approve the order in DFP.

-*Note:  an exception can appears during the line items creation process - Restart HeaderBiddingCreation.php with the same setup*

 *Note: DFP might show a "Needs creatives" warning on the order for ~15 minutes after order creation.
 Typically, the warning is incorrect and will disappear on its own.*